sohaibbaig21/CheckersAI/README.md

 - You have 5 seconds per turn, or the turn switches.
 - Multi-jumps are randomly enabled once per game for each side.

-## Future Improvements
-- Add difficulty levels for the AI.
-- Enhance visual feedback for warp zones.
-- Support for online multiplayer.